marcosalvalaggio/xeye/README.md

 ## Build datasets from different .npz files (BuildDataset)

-If you want to build datasets made by different types of images, but for example, you can't shoot one of the image types that compose the dataset (because you have to wait a significant amount of time or change location), you can use the **BuildDataset** class.
+If you want to create a dataset that includes different types of images, but cannot shoot all image types at once (e.g., due to time constraints or location differences), you can use the **BuildDataset** class.

 * Create datasets with the **just_compress** function;
 * Create different .npz files for every type of images that composes the dataset (use the same colour spaces in all datasets, RGB or grayscale);